-Knee pain can be a frustrating issue for the active adult.
-While there is not a one size fits all approach to knee pain, there are common issues that we see when the knee is in pain or injured.
-One of these common issues is a stiff ankle joint.
+Knee pain can be a frustrating issue for an active person.
+While there is not a one size fits all approach to knee pain, there are common issues that are often present when the knee is in pain.
+One of these common issues is stiff feet, ankles, and/or tight calf muscles.

-Ankles can become stiff for a number of reasons.
-A lifetime of wearing restrictive footwear or repeated ankle sprains can result in mobility restrictions of the ankle.
-In addition, restrictions may be due to impingement of the joint itself or tension in the muscles surrounding the ankle.
+The feet, ankles, and calves muscles can become stiff for a number of reasons.
+A lifetime of wearing restrictive footwear or repeated ankle sprains can result in mobility restrictions.
+Restrictions may be due to impingement of the joint itself or tension in the muscles surrounding the foot and ankle (gastrocnemius, soleus, peroneal, or tibialis muscles).

-When there is impingement of the ankle, a pinching sensation is felt in the front or inner part of the ankle.
-This might be noticeable with deep squats or lunges.
-If the mobility restriction is due to stiff soft tissue, that muscles that are usually implicated are the to gastrocnemius and the soleus muscles.
+When there is an impingement of the ankle, a pinching sensation is felt in the front or inner part of the ankle.
+This might be noticeable with deep squats or kneeling positions.
+If the soft tissue is tight, that calves often feel restricted and are prone to cramping.
+If there is stiffness at the foot development of bunions or calluses may develop.

-When the ankle joint is locked up, movement compensations occur.
-Typically what we see is excessive pronation of the feet (collapse of the arch) and caving of the knees during squats or lunges.
-Overtime, we may see some development of bunions or calluses on the big toe.
-In addition, when these compensations occur, they could put stress on the patella (knee cap) and result in pain in the front of the knee.
+When the foot, ankle, or calves are locked up, movement compensations occur.
+Typically, there is excessive pronation of the feet (collapse of the arch) and caving of the knees during squats or lunges.
+A toe-out “Donald duck” walking pattern may be observed.
+When these compensations occur, additional stress is placed on the knee cap and may result in pain in the front of the knee.